 My name is Claudia Miller and it has been my dream for many years to lead a school like Smarden.
 I graduated from Leeds University with a degree in Russian and went to work for Her Majesty's Diplomatic Service.
-I got to travel to Ethiopia and Kenya and had many exciting adventures before having my first son Alex when I was 25.
+I travelled to Ethiopia and Kenya and had many exciting adventures before having my first son Alex when I was 25.
 I went into teaching as a second career after ten years as a busy Mum of six children.
-My daughter with special needs was treated very badly at her primary school; I found the system so hard and her school wouldn't listen, nobody would help; I got angry and wanted to do it better.
+My daughter with special needs was treated very badly at her primary school; I found the system so hard and her school wouldn't listen, nobody would teach her to read; I got angry and wanted to do it better.
 So I became a teacher, and then a Senco, and then a Headteacher.
-I am still trying, to this day, to make the educational system the very best it can be for every child, no matter their ability, and to ensure that very parent is listened to.
+I am still trying, to this day, to make the educational system the very best it can be for every child, no matter their ability, and to ensure that every parent is listened to.
 I remarried three days before I started at Smarden and now have 10 children, 2 dogs, 3 cats, and 2 guinea pigs.
 In my rare spare time, I like walking my dogs with my husband and going to Wales.

 My name is Mrs Taylor and I have the privilege of being the Deputy Headteacher at Smarden Primary School.
 I am passionate about teaching and learning and strongly believe that all children deserve an outstanding education.
 Education can change lives!
 I am responsible for the overall quality of Education at Smarden as well as ensuring our curriculum is inclusive, engaging and ambitious.